 In 1987 Test Module was built as a prototype to the Biosphere 2.
 This hermetically sealed space proved atmospheric and water recycling, food production, waste management, and mitigation of atmospheric pressure changes.
 The Test Module serves as the Controlled Environment where hydroponic and grow bed experiments are conducted, food cultivated, and waste recycled in an integrated bioregenerative life support system.
 Learn more …

-The Test Module lung is a variable volume pressure regulation system composed of a 3,800 pound steel pan attached to a flexible membrane, forming a sealed lower chamber and extended vessel.
+The Test Module lung is a variable volume, pressure regulation module composed of a 3,800 pound steel pan attached to a flexible membrane, forming a sealed lower chamber.
 The mass of the pan exerts a continuous, downward pressure on the column of air which in turn pressurizes all of SAM.
-A computer controlled Variable Frequency Drive (VFD) blower enables rapid inflation of the lung and finite control over airflow during Mode 1 or Mode 2 operation.
+A Variable Frequency Drive (VFD) blower enables rapid inflation of the lung and finite control over airflow during Mode 1 or Mode 2 operation.
 Learn more …

 CO2 Scrubber